annushkalebedev/DExter/README.md

 During testing, the following will be generated / evaluated:
 - Sampling the testing set data.
-- Render the samples (first 8 is the subjective test set).
+- Render the samples.
 Output into `artifacts/samples/`
 - Animation of the predicted p_codec from noise
 - Tempo curve and velocity curve.
 If `WANDB_DISALBED=False` this will be uploaded to the wandb workspace.
 - Comparison between the pred p_codec and label p_codec.